Church of Saint Procopius, Žďár nad Sázavou

-St. Procopius Church (Kostel svatého Prokopa) is a Roman Catholic church in Žďár nad Sázavou in the Czech Republic.
+Church of Saint Procopius (Kostel svatého Prokopa) is a Roman Catholic church in Žďár nad Sázavou in the Czech Republic.
 It is protected as a cultural monument.

 This Gothic church is situated in the centre of the town.
-It is not far away from the Sázava River and the Republiky Square.
+It is not far away from the Sázava River and the square Náměstí Republiky.
 There is a Baroque Chapel of St. Barbara next to the church.
 The church is one of the important monuments in Žďár nad Sázavou.

 History

 The date of the foundation of the church is not exactly known.
 It is possible, that there was a church standing at this place already in 1270, but the first trustworthy mention is dated back to 1391, written by a priest called Svatoslav.
 He mentioned the church and a parish office.
 There were several construction changes already in the early stages.
 The oldest walls of the church are situated in the southern part of the main nave and in the chancel.
 The side nave was added during the reconstruction works in the 15th century.
 In the same time, there was an extension of the current chancel.
 The next building stage took place during the 16th century.
 In this period, the vault of the nave was built.
 There was an extension of the entrance hall and the extension of the sacristy and the chapel under the tower.
 The western façade and the side portal were also extended.
 There was established a cemetery with walls and an ossuary next to the church in the 17th century.
 The church had two sacristies and four altars (St. Mary, St. Anne, St. Thomas, and St. Procopius).
 The church tower got thunderstruck.
 It caused a fire, which destroyed a roof.
 The roof was exchanged probably in 1651.
 The baroque extension was made during the 18th century.
 The vault was built in the sacristy also in 18th century.
 The color stained windows are dated between 1870 and 1910.
 In the 19th and 20th centuries, there was a renovation back to the gothic style.
 During the reconstruction works in 2000, the original wall paintings were discovered.